Étang Saumâtre: Geography

-Another inference drawn by a comparison between the two lakes – Azuéi and Enriquillo – which are in the same area and have the same origin is that though they are considered "twins," they are two dissimilar bodies of water.
+The two largest lakes of the region, Azuéi and Enriquillo, have the same tectonic origin and are considered "twins," but have many dissimilarities.
 Azuéi has a stable shore line, its waters are azure blue in colour, salinity level is low (11‰) and its surface area is relatively stable.
-However, Enriquillo's water looks white-greyish in colour, its salinity levels are very high (they have risen from 36‰ to 110‰) and current water surface area (160 km2 compares to 280 km2 in 1968.
+Meanwhile, Enriquillo's water looks white-greyish in colour, its salinity levels are very high (they have risen from 36‰ to 110‰) and current water surface area (160 km2 compares to 280 km2 in 1968.
 The climatic conditions for both lakes are similar (low rainfall in the range of 500–1000 mm), within similar geological setting.

 Azuéi's salinity is about one fifth (1/5) the salinity of sea water.
 A few small rivers flow into the lake.

 Fauna and flora

 The lake and its surrounding land are habitat for flora and fauna of several endemic species, including invertebrates, fishes and reptiles.
 This endemism is also common to the twin lakes, due to proximity and common history.